chocolateboy/pmsencoder/README.md

 ## Linux, Mac OS X &c.

 You'll need a version of perl >= 5.10.0.
-This should be easy to find on Mac OS X, Linux and other *nixes if it isn't installed already.
+This should be easy to find on Mac OS X, Linux and other *nixes if it isn't installed already (run `perl -v` to check).

-If you wish to install PMSEncoder and its dependencies without interfering with your system's Perl libraries (**recommended**), follow [these instructions](http://perl.jonallen.info/writing/articles/install-perl-modules-without-root) (but **don't install Catalyst**, and you can skip Acme::Time::Baby).
-Since version 0.50, there is no need to manually install PMSEncoder dependencies.
-They should be installed automatically as part of the installation process.

-The [pip](http://search.cpan.org/perldoc?pip) installer is required.
-This may be available in packaged form on some platforms, but the latest version from CPAN is recommended, particularly as there are at least two other applications called pip.
-In addition, installing pip from CPAN verifies that your CPAN setup works.
-To install pip, open a console and enter: `cpan -i pip`

 # Installation